swIMPSWIG-based Interfaces for Mathematical Programming |

 If a header is found, the wrapper classes (both C++ and Java) for the corresponding solver are generated, otherwise the unavailable solver is excluded from the build.
 Please examine the output of ./configure to find out whether all the solver that you expect are indeed accessible during the build.
 For example the output

-Currently, swIMP is distributed with a version of the generated C++ and Java classes which contains wrappers for all supported solvers.
-If this works for you, you do not need to invoke 'make cleangen' and in particular you will not need to install SWIG at your site.
-If not all solver are available, however, you have to regenerate the wrappers by running 'make cleangen' first.
+Currently, swIMP is distributed with a version of the generated C++ and Java classes which contains wrappers for all supported solvers except MOSEK (since MOSEK is a commercial solver and not everybody may have access to it).
+If this works for you, you do not need to invoke 'make forcegen' and in particular you will not need to install SWIG on your machine.
+If not all solver are available, however, you have to regenerate the wrappers by running 'make forcegen' first.
 Of course, this requires SWIG.

 Alternatively, you can patch the file iface/coin_wrap.cxx.
 This is fairly easy.
 The only thing that has to be done is to comment out the JNI wrapper functions for the unavailable solver.
 In the future this shall be achieved by including suitable #ifdef's in coin_wrap.cxx but unfortunately I do not see a way to achieve this with SWIG directly and writing some kind of awk postprocessor or so looks like a quite ugly solution.

-When the shared library is available through the dynamic linker, you can execute the (by now rather small, I admit) automatic test suite.
+When the shared library is available through the dynamic linker, you can execute the automatic test suite.
 This is done by executing

 If you get an error message like